Parking and Traffic: Official Policies and Regulations

 - Students must show a current college ID (EdPass)

-- Take the completed application, your valid EdPass card, and proof of tuition payment for the quarter to any of the following locations to get your parking permit sticker:
+- Take your valid EdPass card to any of the following locations to get your parking permit sticker:

 - Enrollment Services, First Floor Lynnwood Hall, or